natebuel29/ufc-scraper-lambda/README.md

 The future fight reaper cleans up old UFC fights from the future_matchups database.
 The lambda function runs every Tuesday at 6:00 UTC

+### Refit Model Handler

+The lambda function refits the models for ufc-event-predictor.
+The lambda function runs every Tuesday at 8:00 UTC

 ## PLANNED FUNCTIONS

 `Previous Event Result Scraper` - Scraps and randomizes the previous UFC event and commits the data to the past_matchups DB table